minnong/WAD2/README.md

 - `/profile` - User profile
 - `/profile/:email` - View other profiles

 ## 📝 License

 This project is part of a Web Application Development course (WAD2) assignment at Singapore Management University.

----

-Made with ❤️ for WAD2 @ SMU